-To address the aforementioned challenge, we propose a federated active learning scheme, namely {\bf Knowledge-Aware Federated Active Learning (KAFAL)}.
-It consists of Knowledge-Specialized Active Sampling and Knowledge-Compensatory Federated Update. {\bf Knowledge-Specialized Active Sampling (KSAS)} is a new active sampling strategy, where each client model learns to intensify its specialized knowledge in order to annotate universally informative data that benefit both the clients and the global model.
-Specifically, we compute the intensified discrepancy between the client and global model outputs based on the specialized knowledge of each client.
-In addition, the insufficiency of labelled training data together with the statistical heterogeneity caused by non-IID data can degrade the federated update quality, e.g., clients may have weak performances on certain classes.
-Aggregating these clients, extra communications are required to achieve convergence.
-Therefore, we further devise a new update rule, {\bf Knowledge-Compensatory Federated Update (KCFU)}, by compensating for weak classes (or low-frequency classes) on each client through knowledge distillation from the global model.
-We illustrate with a toy example in Fig.~\ref{fig:show-distribution} which shows the different sampling results produced by existing active learning methods and by our KAFAL.
-With non-uniform data distribution, existing active learning methods tend to annotate data from rare classes.
-This usually solves the standard active learning tasks, but may not be perfect solution for federated active learning where untouchable data on other clients.
-Our KAFAL aims to annotate the universally useful data by selecting informative data from the more frequent (specialized) classes.
-The main contributions of this paper are as follows: \begin{itemize} \item We explore a rarely studied problem, federated active learning with non-IID data, which aims at efficiently learning a global model with limited annotation budget on each client under a heterogeneous federated learning framework.
-Notably, we reveal the main challenge in federated active learning is the mismatch between the active sampling goal of the clients and that of the server caused by asynchronous models. \item We propose a federated active learning paradigm KAFAL with a novel active sampling method KSAS and a novel federated update method KCFU to handle the aforementioned challenge.
+\begin{itemize} \item We explore a rarely studied problem, federated active learning with non-IID data, which aims at efficiently learning a global model with a limited annotation budget on each client under a heterogeneous federated learning framework.
+Notably, we reveal the main challenge in federated active learning is the mismatch between the active sampling goal of the clients and that of the server caused by asynchronous models. \item We introduce a federated active learning paradigm, known as KAFAL, with a novel active sampling method KSAS and a novel federated update method KCFU to handle the aforementioned challenge.
 KSAS is designed to sample universally informative data by computing the intensified discrepancies between the clients' and the global model's outputs based on the specialized knowledge of each client.
 KCFU is devised to deal with data heterogeneity by compensating for weak classes using knowledge distillation from the global model. \item We conduct extensive experiments on different benchmarks to demonstrate the superiority of the proposed method, where comprehensive ablation studies are also provided to validate the design of the proposed KAFAL. \end{itemize}